Mala Zimetbaum

-Malka Zimetbaum, also known as "Mala" Zimetbaum or "Mala the Belgian" (26 January 1918 – 15 September 1944), was a Belgian woman of Polish Jewish descent, known for her escape from the Auschwitz-Birkenau concentration camp.
+Malka "Mala" Zimetbaum, also known as "Mala the Belgian" (26 January 1918 – 15 September 1944), was a Belgian woman of Polish Jewish descent, known for her escape from the Auschwitz-Birkenau concentration camp.
 She is also remembered for her lifesaving acts in favor of other prisoners during her captivity at Auschwitz and for the resistance she displayed at her execution following her being recaptured, when she tried committing suicide before the guards were able to execute her, then slapped the guard who tried to stop her, before eventually being killed.
 She was the first woman to escape from Auschwitz.

 Early life and deportation

 Mala Zimetbaum was born in Brzesko, Poland in 1918, the youngest of five children to Pinhas and Chaya Zimetbaum.
 At age ten in 1928, she moved with her family to Antwerp, Belgium.
 In school as a child, she excelled in mathematics and was fluent in several languages.
 She left school to work in a diamond factory after her father became blind.

 At age 24, she was either captured by Germans on July 22, 1942 or arrested during the third Antwerp raid of 11–12 September 1942.
 She was first sent to the Dossin Barracks sammellager in the Mechelen transit camp.
 Then on 15 September 1942 she was put aboard (Belgian) Transport 10 bound for the Auschwitz concentration camp, where she arrived two days later.
 After the initial Selektion she was sent on to the women's camp at Birkenau.